Mahathir Mohamad: Deputy prime minister (1976–1981)

 After six weeks of indecision, Mahathir was appointed deputy prime minister on 5 March 1976.
 Several political figures praised his appointment, recognizing his proven ability and experience.
 The appointment meant that Mahathir was the anointed successor to the prime ministership.
 In October, Mahathir was appointed to lead a cabinet committee to review the Petroleum Development Act.
-To address the growing drug problem, Mahathir launched a nationwide anti-drug campaign in 1978 and announced plans to build a large rehabilitation center on Pisang Island, Johor.
+To address the growing drug problem, Mahathir launched a nationwide anti-drug campaign in 1978 and announced plans to build a large rehabilitation centre on Pisang Island, Johor.
 He later warned that if the issue was not addressed, drug abuse could lead to the destruction of the nation.

 Mahathir is regarded as having been a successful Minister of Education and then Minister of Trade and Industry (1978–81).
 In the latter post, he implemented a "heavy industries policy", establishing a HICOM, a government-controlled corporation, to invest in the long-term development of manufacturing sectors such as an indigenous car industry.
 He spent much of his time in the ministry promoting Malaysia through overseas visits.
 Besides this, as UMNO deputy president, he played a key role in coordinating among the ten component parties of the ruling Barisan Nasional coalition.
 In the 1978 general election, Mahathir served as BN's election director for the state of Perak.